CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-103/06-build-agent-portal-and-vscode.md

-# Build AI agents with portal and VS Code
+# Build AI Agents with Portal and VS Code

-In this exercise, you'll build a complete AI agent solution using both the Microsoft Foundry portal and the Foundry Toolkit VS Code extension.
-You'll start by creating a basic agent in the portal with grounding data and built-in tools, then interact with it programmatically using VS Code to use advanced capabilities like code interpreter for data analysis.

-This exercise takes approximately **45** minutes.

-> **Note**: Some of the technologies used in this exercise are in preview or in active development.
-You may experience some unexpected behavior, warnings, or errors.
+**Estimated Duration:** 45 Minutes

+## Lab Overview

+In this hands-on lab, you will build an AI agent solution using Microsoft Foundry and the Foundry Toolkit for Visual Studio Code.
+You will create a Foundry project, configure an AI agent with custom instructions, grounding data, file search, and code interpreter capabilities.
+You will then test the agent in the Foundry portal and Visual Studio Code before developing a Python client application that interacts with the agent programmatically.
+Finally, you will configure the application environment and validate the agent's ability to perform policy searches, data analysis, and visualization tasks.

-## Prerequisites
+## Lab Objectives

+In this exercise, you will perform:

+* Task 1: Create a Microsoft Foundry project and AI agent
+* Task 2: Configure the agent with instructions and grounding data
+* Task 3: Test the agent in the Foundry portal
+* Task 4: Interact with the agent using Visual Studio Code
+* Task 5: Create a client application to interact with the agent
+* Task 6: Configure the environment and run the application
+* Task 7: Test the client application

 ## Task 1: Create a Microsoft Foundry Project